Academic achievement: Extracurricular activities

 Organized extracurricular activities or cultural activities have yielded a positive relationship with high academic performance including increasing attendance rates, school engagement, GPA, postsecondary education, as well as a decrease in drop out rates and depression.
 Additionally, positive developmental outcomes have been found in youth that engage in organized extracurricular activities.
 High school athletics have been linked with strong academic performance, particularly among urban youth.
 However, involvement in athletics has been linked to increased alcohol consumption and abuse for high school students along with increased truancy.

 While research suggests that there is a positive link between academic performance and participation in extracurricular activities, the practice behind this relationship is not always clear.
-Moreover, there are many unrelated factors that influence the relationship between academic achievement and participation in extracurricular activities (Mahoney et al., 2005).
-These variables include: civic engagement, identity development, positive social relationships and behaviors, and mental health (Mahoney et al., 2005).
-In other research on youth, it was reported that positive social support and development, which can be acquired through organized after school activities is beneficial for achieving academic success (Eccles & Templeton, 2002).
+Moreover, there are many unrelated factors that influence the relationship between academic achievement and participation in extracurricular activities.
+These variables include: civic engagement, identity development, positive social relationships and behaviors, and mental health.
+In other research on youth, it was reported that positive social support and development, which can be acquired through organized after school activities is beneficial for achieving academic success.
 In terms of academic performance there are a whole other group of variables to consider.
-Some of these variables include: demographic and familial influences, individual characteristics, and program resources and content (Mahoney et al., 2005).
-For example, socio-economic status has been found to plays a role in the number of students participating in extracurricular activities (Covay & Carbonaro, 2010).
-Furthermore, it is suggested that the peer relationships and support that develop in extracurricular activities often affect how individuals perform in school (Eccles & Templeton, 2002).
+Some of these variables include: demographic and familial influences, individual characteristics, and program resources and content.
+For example, socio-economic status has been found to plays a role in the number of students participating in extracurricular activities.
+Furthermore, it is suggested that the peer relationships and support that develop in extracurricular activities often affect how individuals perform in school.
 With all these variables to consider it is important to create a better understanding how academic achievement can be seen in both a negative and positive light.

-In conclusion, most research suggests that extracurricular activities are positively correlated to academic achievement (Mahoney et al., 2005).
-It has been mentioned that more research could be conducted to better understand the direction of this relationship (Eccles & Templeton, 2002).
+In conclusion, most research suggests that extracurricular activities are positively correlated to academic achievement.
+It has been mentioned that more research could be conducted to better understand the direction of this relationship.
 Together this information can give us a better understand the exact aspects to consider when considering the impact that participation in extracurricular activities can have on academic achievement.